Post 4 of 6- Mulch

 Welcome back to another edition of The Beginner’s Guide to Aggregate, where the Chatt Soil team explores all things aggregate!
 Today we discuss the multitudes of mulch; defining what it is and how it is made, identifying the types Chatt Soil offers, and discovering how it is best used.
 Over the last few weeks, we discussed ‘What is aggregate? ’, dove into the nuances of soil/dirt, and unloaded a bunch of information on gravel.
 You are most likely familiar with mulch, having seen it or used it in the past.
 Regardless of your experience, this post will enlighten you in ways you never thought possible!

 The definition of mulch is straightforward: it’s simply any material that is laid or spread over the surface of soil as a covering.
 Mulch can include organic and synthetic materials.
 For a landscaping project, mulch adds infinite amounts of visual delight.
 Not only is mulch beautiful; it is also practical!
 Mulch makes it difficult for weeds to grow, traps moisture, maintains soil temperature, and is very cost-effective.

 Production / Harvesting

 Organic mulch is harvested from fallen trees.
-Bark based mulch is scraped off the tree using a machine, where hardwood mulch is processed through a woodchipper.
+Bark-based mulch is scraped off the tree using a machine, whereas hardwood mulch is processed through a woodchipper.